2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2024-03-13 - Riese lab alumnus (and soon-to-be AU HCOP PharmD alumnus) Jessica Vail has been matched to a PGY1 residency at the DCH Regional Medical Center in Tuscaloosa, Alabama.
 Congratulations to Jessica on this well-deserved opportunity!

 2024-02-12 - The Riese Lab has published a report in Protocols.io that describes the generation of recombinant retroviral expression vectors that contains the hygromycin resistance gene, as well as the cDNAs for the mature Epidermal Growth Factor (EGF), Transforming Growth Factor alpha (TGFalpha), Neuregulin 2beta (NRG2beta), and the Q43L mutant of NRG2beta.
 These constructs can be used to study the effects of ligand-induced ERBB receptor signaling on human tumor cell lines.
-Link to publication.
+Publication.

 2023-12-22 - NIH/NCI grant application 1R15CA280767 has been funded, effective January 1, 2024!
 Congratulations to the Riese and Arnold labs for this tremendous achievement!